The Need for Benchmarks to Advance AI-Enabled Player Risk Detection in Gambling: Introduction

 This paper argues that the next critical innovation required is not the advancement of current methods or the creation of new models, but the development of a framework to measure them.
 We propose that this problem can be addressed by applying Performance Benchmarking, a common practice in many AI domains, but one that is yet to be applied in this use case.

 The paper is presented as follows: We first provide a brief background on the use of ML for player risk detection, followed by a discussion of the current challenges in evaluating these systems.
 We then introduce the concept of Performance Benchmarking and briefly review its application in other domains.
-Finally, we present a conceptual, discussion-starting framework for a player risk detection benchmarking suite, outlining its core components and the requirements for its successful implementation.
+Finally, we present a conceptual, discussion-starting framework for a player risk detection benchmarking suite.
+Rather than proposing a single, fully specified benchmark, we outline the structural requirements, core dimensions, and practical considerations necessary for such benchmarks to be developed and adopted by the research and practitioner communities.
 Our hope is to stimulate discussion and thought for what such a framework would require and what it could achieve.